regina-normal/regina/packaging/README.txt

 Regina Packaging Directory
 --------------------------

-This directory subtree contains helper files for packaging Regina for various GNU/Linux distributions and related systems.
+This directory tree contains helper files for packaging Regina for different GNU/Linux distributions and other systems.

 Only the package maintainer(s) for Regina should need to use these files.

-Move into the parent directory and type "make help" for details on building Regina for yourself.

 Subdirectories include: